ibm-cloud-docs/containers/cs_versions_addons.md

 For the community changes for this version of the Kubernetes Ingress image, see the [community Kubernetes change log for `ingress-nginx`](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md#100){: external}.
 Refer to the following table for a summary of changes for each build of version 1.1.2 of the Kubernetes Ingress image that {{site.data.keyword.containerlong_notm}} releases.
 {: shortdesc}

+Version 1.1.2 is no longer available.
+For more information, see the security bulletin

 ### Version 1.1.2_2808_iks, released on 25 October 2022
 {: #1.1.2_2808_iks}